Henry de Nassau, Lord Overkirk: War of the Spanish Succession

 In 1702, he served under the joint command of Marlborough and the Earl of Athlone.
 During the Siege of Venlo, a dispute arose with General Obdam.
 Ouwerkerk had been appointed General of the Cavalry in 1701, while Obdam received the same rank in 1702.
 As a result, Obdam sought to alternate command with Ouwerkerk, but Ouwerkerk insisted on retaining sole authority.
 A temporary compromise was reached by assigning Obdam to lead the cavalry at Venlo, while Ouwerkerk commanded the cavalry with the field army.

-In february of 1703 Athlone died which created another complex dilemma for the Dutch regenten, as both Obdam and Ouwerkerk were eligible to succeed Athlone.
+In February 1703 Athlone died which created another complex dilemma for the Dutch regenten, as both Obdam and Ouwerkerk were eligible to succeed Athlone.
 Both men had long and distinguished military careers behind them and belonged to the most prestigious families in the country.
 Like all officers of the time, they were highly sensitive about matters of promotion and seniority.
 It was therefore decided to postpone the appointment to Field Marshal.
 Since two armies were needed, they could be assigned separate commands to avoid serving under each other.
 Obdam led the Siege of Bonn under Marlborough, while Ouwerkerk took command of the army that covered the siege near Maastricht.